 Educate them if you can.

-But only if you feel like you have space to.
+But only if you feel like you have space to be able to do that.
 Show them that their way of looking at things isn’t the only one.
 Remind them that actually, they have no right to discuss your body, it’s not theirs, it doesn’t impact them!
 Unless you’re sitting on them, then probably wait until you’re done with that before you bring that up.
 Haha.
 Each conversation that you have like that shifts something and piece by piece you become your ally.

 You have to be on your side.
 That’s the long and the short of it.
 Stand by the body that supports you, literally sustains you, in the face of whatever may come your way.
 Be able to tell those with unwelcome chatter about your body to get lost, even if it’s just in your mind, for now.
 Be on YOUR side.
 Fight for yourself and for what you’re trying to achieve regarding body love.
 Forget them.